ITA Appeals/Protest Procedure

 3) Additional information:

 An ITA Ranking Committee has the right to make a ruling on a protest and, if appropriate, reverse or overturn a result for ITA Ranking purposes.
 The Committee may also decide that there should be no winner awarded for the match.
+For Division I, individual match results will count towards ITA Individual Rankings, regardless of whether or not they have been reversed or suspended for the team score because they have been played in good faith (Adopted May 2012, ITA Operating Committee).
 The ITA will then recommend the NCAA, NAIA or NJCAA committees consider this ruling for postseason selection/seeding.
 A coach also has the right to appeal a protest ruling made by an ITA Regional Ranking Committee to the National Ranking Committee (there are no appeals for ITA National Committee rulings).
 A conference ruling cannot be appealed to the ITA.
 A form to submit match protests is available on the ITA web site (under "Rules" on the menu bar).